 Daenerys points out that it is not right to make her brother wait, and says Viserys believes he can sweep the Seven Kingdoms with 10,000 Dothraki.
 Ser Jorah snorts that Viserys could not sweep a stable with 10,000 brooms.
 Daenerys asks whether it would be possible for someone stronger than Viserys.
 Ser Jorah tells her that when he first came to Essos he saw the Dothraki as half-naked barbarians and believed that a thousand good knights could put a hundred times as many Dothraki to flight.
 Now he is not so sure; the Dothraki are better riders, their bows (wielded from horseback) have a longer range, and there are so many of them.
-Drogo alone commands 40,000 men, the same number that Rhaegar brought to the the Trident, and only a tenth of Rhaegar's men were knights.
+Drogo alone commands 40,000 men, the same number that Rhaegar brought to the Battle of the Trident, and only a tenth of Rhaegar's men were knights.
 When Rhaegar died, many fled the field and such a rabble would not last long against 40,000 Dothraki.
-However, the Dothraki have no patience for seigecraft and if the armies of Westeros stayed behind their castle walls they could hold out forever.
-Robert Baratheon might be fool enough to give them battle but the men around him are not: Stannis Baratheon, Tywin Lannister, and Eddard Stark.
+However, the Dothraki have no patience for siegecraft and if the armies of Westeros stayed behind their castle walls they could hold out forever.
+Robert Baratheon might be fool enough to give them battle, but the men around him are not: Stannis Baratheon, Tywin Lannister, and Eddard Stark.
 The way he says the last name leads Daenerys to ask if Ser Jorah hates the man.
 Ser Jorah replies that Eddard Stark took everything he loved from him for a few lice-ridden poachers and his precious honor.

-They arrive at the city, which is both the largest and smallest that Daenerys has ever seen; it sprawls ancient, arrogant, and empty across the plain.
+They arrive at the city, which is both the largest and the smallest Daenerys has ever seen; it sprawls ancient, arrogant, and empty across the plain.
 The buildings are all different.
 Ser Jorah explains that they are built by slaves in the fashion they were familiar with.
-He also explains that the only permanent residents are the dosh khaleen, the crones of all the khals who have come before, yet Vaes Dothrak is large enough to house all the khalasars if they should all return at once, as is prophesized.
+He also explains that the only permanent residents are the dosh khaleen, the widows of all the khals who have come before, yet Vaes Dothrak is large enough to house all the khalasars if they should all return at once, as is prophesized.

-When they near the eastern market and dismount, each rider gives up all his weapons to a waiting slave for in Vaes Dothrak no man may carry steel or spill blood.
+When they near the eastern market and dismount, each rider gives up all his weapons to a waiting slave, for in Vaes Dothrak no man may carry steel or spill blood.
 The palace of Khal Drogo is a massive feasting hall of roughhewn logs that make a wall 40 feet tall with a roof of silk surrounded by horse yards and hundreds of earthen houses.

 Daenerys is met by Cohollo, one of Khal Drogo’s bloodriders, who informs her that Drogo must ascend the Mother of Mountains that night to sacrifice for his safe return.
 As she speaks to Cohollo, Daenerys recalls that the khal’s three bloodriders are his sworn brothers who share everything with him except his horses.
 Daenerys is glad that Drogo does not hold to the tradition of sharing her with his bloodriders because some of them frighten her.
-Bloodriders are bound to their khal for life and when the khal dies, they die also, living only long enough to avenge him if required.
+Bloodriders are bound to their khal for life and die when he dies, living only long enough to avenge him if required.
 Daenerys finds herself wishing her father was guarded by such men, remembering the stories of the Kingslayer who murdered her father and Ser Barristan Selmy who went over to the Usurper.